Positionality in $\Sigma_0^2$ and a completeness result: Positional prefix-independent Sigma02 objectives

 Note that any infinite path of normal edges $v_0 \re{w_0} v_1 \re{w_1} \dots$ in $A$ is such that for all $i$, $w_i \leq v_i - v_{i+1}$, and therefore

 and thus $\lang(A) \subseteq \Bounded$.

-A resolver for $A$ works as follows: keep a counter $c$ (initialised to zero), and along the run, from a~vertex $v$ and when reading an edge $w$, \begin{itemize} \item if $v \geq w$ then take the normal transition $v \re{w} v-w$; \item otherwise, take the co-Büchi transition $v \reb{w} c$ and increment the counter. \end{itemize}
+A resolver for $A$ works as follows: keep a counter $c$ (initialised to zero), and from a~vertex $v$ and when reading an~edge $w$, \begin{itemize} \item if $v \geq w$, then take the normal transition $v \re{w} v-w$; \item otherwise, take the co-Büchi transition $v \reb{w} c$ and increment the counter. \end{itemize}

-A formal description of this resolver and a proof of its soundness are given in \cref{app:resolv-for-bounded}.